Auckland set to embrace Lime scooters, but with speed and safety restrictions

 Since October, Lime has put hundreds of its green electric scooters on the streets of Auckland and Christchurch where they have proven a big hit to get around town.

-Under NZ Transport Authority road user rules, e-scooters are allowed to be used on the footpath, separated cycleway shared paths and on the road.
+Under road user rules, e-scooters are allowed to be used on the footpath, separated cycleway shared paths and on the road.
 They cannot be used in on-road cycleways, unless they are impeding road traffic.

-While the rules do not require e-scooter riders to wear a helmet, NZTA strongly recommends that helmets are worn for safety.
+While the rules do not require e-scooter riders to wear a helmet, NZ Transport Agency strongly recommends that helmets are worn for safety.

 Goff has welcomed the e-scooters as an alternative means of getting around the city, but has raised concerns with Transport Minister Phil Twyford about changing the rules to allow scooters in cycleways and the need for a speed limit.